VirtusLab/scala-cli/website/docs/getting_started.md

 import {ChainedSnippets, GiflikeVideo} from "../src/components/MarkdownComponents.js";

 :::info
-This article requires knowledge of Scala language (how to define class or method) as well as Scala tooling (repl, basics of dependency management and unit tests).
+This article requires knowledge of the Scala language (how to define a class or method) as well as Scala tooling (the REPL, and basics of dependency management and unit tests).
 :::

-In this article we will show how to use Scala CLI to create basic script followed by small project with things like dependencies, tests and IDE support.
-We aime to provide you with a knowledge how to create and develop your first projects using Scala CLI.
+In this article we show how to use Scala CLI to create a basic script, followed by small project with features like dependencies, tests, and IDE support.
+We aim to provide you with a knowledge of how to create and develop your first projects using Scala CLI.

-Firstly, lets verify if Scala CLI is properly [installed](/install) with a simple hello world command:
+First, let's verify if Scala CLI is properly [installed](/install) with a simple "hello world" test:

 <ChainedSnippets>